fujaba/fulibScenarios/src/test/scenarios/language/placeholders/Placeholders.md

 Every student has an age of type int.
 Every student has a motivation of type double.

-Every university has students and is uni of some Students.
+Every university has students and is uni of many Students.
-Every student has uni and is one of the students of some University.
+Every student has uni and is one of the students of a University.

 # Scenario with Objects, but without concrete values